-The operation of mining pools would not be possible if the Bitcoin protocol did not allow this function.
-First of all, the one responsible for this is a function that is built into the Bitcoin base client.
-This functionality was known at the time as getwork.
+The operation of the mining pools would not be possible if the protocol Bitcoin not allow this function.
+First of all, the responsible for this is a function that is built into the base Bitcoin client.
+This functionality was known at the time as get work.
 This allowed a dispersed mining group to have a target block to mine cooperatively.
 In this way, mining power is concentrated on a specific objective instead of individual ones.
 Therefore it serves to optimize the global mining process.

 However, Getwork had some weaknesses that were later overcome thanks to the function getblocktemplate.
 This new function allows to overcome the weaknesses of the old systems allowing a better scalability and security.